-Trees have a very special place in people’s hearts, they are seen as giving life, shelter, shade and making an area feel humane, safe and pleasant.
-While for some trees might be seen as getting in the way of the view, for others, trees can be the view and signpost and lead people to and through the area.
+A biodiverse and green area in which to relax and spend time was a strong theme.
+Trees, in particular, have a very special place in people’s hearts, they are seen as giving life, shelter, shade and making an area feel humane, safe and pleasant.
+While some might see trees as getting in the way of the view, for others, trees can be the view and signpost and lead people to and through the area.

 Bringing the Open Brief to life.
 In the future, what are people doing?